Ahkonsu/wpproatoz-turn-off-wpmail/readme.txt

 Enable "Log Blocked Emails" to log details to debug.log (requires WP_DEBUG).

 = How does IP restriction work? =
-It writes rules to `.htaccess` to allow only specified IPs/ranges, blocking all others.
+It writes rules to `.htaccess` to allow only specified IPs/ranges/CIDRs, blocking all others.

-= Does it support IP ranges? =
+= Does it support IP ranges or CIDR? =
-Yes, enter ranges like "192.168.1.1-192.168.1.10" in the Allowed IPs section.
+Yes, enter ranges like "192.168.1.1-192.168.1.10" or CIDRs like "192.168.1.0/24" in the Allowed IPs section.

+= What are IP notes for? =
+Optional labels (e.g., "Office VPN") to track what each IP is for—doesn't affect restrictions.

+= How do I update documentation? =
+Edit `documentation.html` in the plugin directory; changes load on page refresh.

 == Screenshots ==

-1. The settings page under "Settings > Email Control" with email and IP options.
+1. The settings page under "Settings > IP & Email Controls" with email and IP options.
 2. The admin notice displayed when outgoing emails are disabled (default or custom).
+3. IP list with notes and CIDR example.

 == Changelog ==
+= 1.9.1 =
+* Fixed initial .htaccess write for IP restrictions on first enable.
+* Added CIDR notation support (e.g., 192.168.1.0/24) for efficient IP ranges.
+* Added optional notes field for each allowed IP entry, with balanced UI layout.
+* Added Documentation tab to settings page, loading from documentation.html for easy updates.

 = 1.9 =
 * Renamed plugin to "WPProAtoZ Email & IP Guardian" for better branding.